sensu/sensu-docs/content/sensu-go/5.17/api/overview.md

 Sensu does not guarantee that an alpha or beta API will be maintained for any period of time.
 Consider alpha versions under active development &mdash; they may not be published for every release.
 Beta APIs are more stable than alpha versions, but they offer similarly short-lived lifespans and also are not guaranteed to convert programmatically when the API is updated.

+## Request size limit

+API request bodies are limited to 0.512 MB in size.

 ## Access control